 The British Chamber Myanmar, in partnership with Surbana Jurong and supported by PwC, will launch a series of breakfast briefings on Yangon city development.
 Over the course of the year, we will facilitate panel discussions and speaker presentations discussing:

-The Chamber will launch this topical series on 4 October at the Tourist Burma Building, with presentations from Surbana Jurong and PwC, giving an overview of city planning and how the development of cities can contribute to the political and economic stability of Myanmar.
+The Chamber will launch this topical series on 4 October at the Baker McKenzie Office, Level 18, Sule Square Office, with presentations from Surbana Jurong and PwC, giving an overview of city planning and how the development of cities can contribute to the political and economic stability of Myanmar.
 The following three events will take place every 6-8 weeks, focusing on the specific topics and key considerations above, related to building new cities.
 Dates of each event will be published shortly after the launch.

 Free for Members